 The Two-spotted Lady Beetle is native to North America.
 Although this species’ patterns are highly variable, its most common form is red or orange with a single black spot on each wing cover.
 It is generally found on shrubs and trees, and is considered a prey generalist.
 In the U.S., this species has disappeared from much of its historic range.

 Ranked as Imperiled in New York; Vulnerable in Indiana, Labrador, Manitoba, and the Northwest Territories; Apparently Secure in Ontario, Saskatchewan, Alberta, and Yukon; and Secure in British Columbia and New Brunswick.

 The Two-spotted Lady Beetle is designated a “Species of Greatest Conservation Need” in New York.

-You can find more information about Two-spotted Lady Beetles on their iNaturalist Species Account and on their Bug Guide info page.
+You can find more information about Two-spotted Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Two-spotted Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Two-spotted Lady Beetles have been seen in Vermont.